Taihenc/F2CEDT_FINAL/README.md

 # F2CEDT_FINAL
-this is a final project of F2CEDT*
+This is a final project of F2CEDT
 ![lading](landing.png)
 *this is our landing page*